baasbox/docs/source/index.md

 ## Push Settings

-The Push Settings section allows you to enable/disable profiles for sending push notifications.
+The Push Settings section allows you to enable/disable apps for sending push notifications.
-From BaasBox 0.9.0 it is possible to manage profiles for sending push notifications.
+From BaasBox 0.9.0 it is possible to manage apps for sending push notifications.
-In particular BaasBox support **max three profiles**.
-It's possible to switch settings profile by the tab section.
+In particular BaasBox support **max three apps**.
+It's possible to switch app settings by the tab section.

 - App #1 (Default) is the section for the first app, which is the default app
 - App #2 is the section for the second app